- Top

 - Overview of Corporate Governance "Systems"

-The Company has adopted this corporate governance structure because it judges the structure to be workable for realizing and ensuring the Company's corporate governance and for conducting appropriate and efficient corporate management.
+adopted this corporate governance structure because it judges the structure to be workable for realizing and

 The Company considers the following characteristics and advantages of the Audit & Supervisory Board Member system to be effective for ensuring the appropriateness of the Company's Group governance and has therefore adopted it as the corporate governance system:

-Name | Position in the Company | Board of Directors | Audit & Supervisory Board | Nomination Committee | Compensation Committee | Management Meeting | CSR Management Committee | Risk Management Committee | Information Management Committee |
+Name | Position in the Company | Board of Directors | Audit & Supervisory Board | Nomination Committee | Compensation Committee | Management Meeting | Sustainability Committee | Risk Management Committee | Information Management Committee |

 ---|---|---|---|---|---|---|---|---|---|